Philip Krey

-Philip D. W. Krey (born 1 May 1950) is the former President of The Lutheran Theological Seminary at Philadelphia.
-He was born in Brooklyn, and was ordained a minister of the Lutheran Church in America.
+Philip D. W. Krey (born May 1, 1950) is the former president of the Lutheran Theological Seminary at Philadelphia.
+He was born in Brooklyn (New York) and was ordained a minister of the Lutheran Church in America.

-Krey has degrees from the University of Massachusetts Boston, the Lutheran Theological Seminary at Gettysburg, the Catholic University of America and the University of Chicago.
-He was also a Fulbright Fellow at the University of Munich.
+Krey has degrees from the University of Massachusetts Boston, the Lutheran Theological Seminary at Gettysburg, the Catholic University of America, and the University of Chicago.
+He was also a Fulbright Fellow at LMU Munich.
 Krey's research interests include the history of biblical interpretation, medieval theology, and urban ministry.